OtterClam/otter-docs/docs/ottopia/gameplay/traits.md

 ### Equip a wearable item on your Otto NFT

 Despite of the initial traits that comes along with the Otto NFT, you can also equip other wearable items to increase its attribute values and rarity score.
+If you are going to strengthen your Otto NFT, here are some special cases that you must be aware of before you go further:

 #### Unreturnable items